Adam-Alive/camden-curling-club/README.md

 ### GitHub Projects

 [GitHub Projects](https://github.com/Adam-Alive/camden-curling-club/projects) served as an Agile tool for this project.
-It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

 Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ![screenshot](documentation/gh-projects.png)